 When you work with a reputable company like AAG, which provides resources and education every step of the way, you’ll know what to expect when you take out a reverse mortgage, including the fees, accumulated interest, and the bottom line.

 Aging in place means you can stay in the home you’ve lived in all these years and likely invested a lot of your money in.
 You can enjoy the fruits of your labor without being forced to sell the home.
-You will however remain responsible for paying property taxes, homeowners insurance, home maintenance, and otherwise complying with the loan terms.
+You will, however remain responsible for paying property taxes, homeowners insurance, home maintenance, and otherwise complying with the loan terms.

 As with any financing, it's imperative to satisfy the terms of your loan.
 Reverse mortgages may not be ideal for those concerned about their ability to keep up with related costs of the home or who don’t plan on staying in their home long-term.
-If willing the home to an heir, it is important to be mindful that to keep the property, the heir will need to pay back the reverse mortgage.
+If willing the home to an heir, it is important to be mindful that to keep the property, the heir will need to pay back the reverse mortgage loan.

 As with any mortgage, there are options for fixed and variable interest rates.